-- Pelvic disease such as fibroids or adenomyosis
+- Pelvic diseases, such as fibroids or adenomyosis

 - Pelvic inflammatory disease

-- Anovulatory conditions especially PCOS (polycystic ovarian syndrome)
+- Anovulatory conditions, especially polycystic ovarian syndrome (PCOS)

 - Hormonal disturbances which prevent normal ovarian function

-- Chronic illness of the kidney or diabetes
+- Chronic illness of the kidneys or diabetes

 - Treatment with hormones or anticoagulants